dcvath/surfs_up/surfs_up/Surf_Shop_Analysis.md

 ## Results
 Below, please find the three key differences in weather between June and December:

-- There is a minimal difference in the mean (average) temperature of a almost 4 degrees (3.9), when comparing June and December.
+- There is a minimal difference in the mean (average) temperature of appproximately 4 degrees (3.9), when comparing June 74 degrees and December 71 degrees.

 - The minimum temperature in June is 64 degrees, compared to December at 56 degrees, which is a difference of 8 degrees.